List of K.O.3an Guo characters: Xiu (脩) / Liu Bei (劉備)

 Xiu is a power-user from the Iron Dimension (鐵時空), and the leader as well as main guitarist of his music band, Dong Cheng Wei (東城衛).
 Because of a fateful twist of events, he wound up in the Silver Dimension and assumed the identity of Liu Bei.
 As he spends more time there, he realizes the Silver Dimension is somehow connected to the Romance of the Three Kingdoms as most events and people seemed to be connected to that story.

-Because he prohibited from using his powers at any time, he has a hard time hiding them when he is in a bind.

-Having learned a lot about Romance of the Three Kingdoms, Xiu possesses knowledge of Guan Yu and the others' characteristics and future, but struggles to keep it hidden from them.

-As he spends more time in the Silver Dimension, he forms a strong bond with Guan Yu and the others.
-Later, he becomes willing to help them dominate the world and bring peace to it.